orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 ### eXist DB removal

-This version of Orbeon Forms removes support for the eXist DB database.
-Use of this database has been deprecated for a long time, and we have not been able to maintain it for a while.
+This version of Orbeon Forms removes Form Runner support for the eXist DB database.
+Use of this database in this context has been deprecated for a long time, and we have not been able to maintain it for a while.
 If you are using eXist DB, please migrate to a [relational database](/form-runner/persistence/relational-db.md).

 The demo/samples forms that ship with Orbeon Forms now use an embedded relational SQLite database.

+Note that the above removal regards eXist support by Form Runner only.
+You can still use eXist with plain XForms applications, by using `<xf:submission>` and an external eXist database.

 ###  web.xml